sm86/libra/language/stdlib/modules/doc/LCS.md

 <a name="0x1_LCS"></a>

-# Module `0x1::LCS`
+# Module `0x1::BCS`

-Utility for converting a Move value to its binary representation in LCS (Diem Canonical Serialization).
-LCS is the binary encoding for Move resources and other non-module values published on-chain.
-See https://github.com/diem/diem/tree/master/common/lcs for more details on LCS.
+Utility for converting a Move value to its binary representation in BCS (Diem Canonical Serialization).
+BCS is the binary encoding for Move resources and other non-module values published on-chain.
+See https://github.com/diem/diem/tree/master/common/bcs for more details on BCS.

 -  [Function `to_bytes`](#0x1_LCS_to_bytes)